-When you do not want to have an abortion, but raising your baby is not an option, adoption is a perfect choice.
+Adoption is a great choice when you do not want to have an abortion, but raising your baby is not an option.
 Often misunderstood, adoption is very different than it used to be.
-Today, it is a way to be a mother without the day-to-day responsibilities.
+Today, it is a way to be a mother without day-to-day responsibilities.

 Questions About Adoption